cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 - An overview of the gRPC-based API.
 - A glossary.

 The documentation is not **feature complete**.
 There are some **undocumented tasks** associated with key features.
-For example, Kubernetes and Linux installations is not fully documented.
+For example, Kubernetes and Linux installations are not fully documented.
 The [Authentication][docs-authentication] page is a stub containing only a CLI example.

 The documentation contains **instructions** for various features.
 These instructions include: